Blue Mosque, Yerevan: Early history

-The mosque was built in 1765–1766 (AH 1179) by Hussein (Hoseyn) Ali Khan, the ruler of the Erivan Khanate under the Afsharid dynasty of Persia, as the city's main Friday mosque.
+The mosque was built in 1765–1766 (AH 1179) by Hoseyn Ali Khan, the ruler of the Erivan Khanate under the Afsharid dynasty, as the city's main Friday mosque.
+The mosque was the largest of the eight mosques operating in Yerevan when the Russians captured the city in 1827.
 The mosque underwent substantial redecoration with tiles around 1887-88 (AH 1305), under Russian administration.
 The mosque underwent another reconstruction in 1907–1910.

-The mosque was the largest of the eight mosques operating in Yerevan when the Russians captured it in 1827.

 H. F. B. Lynch, who visited Erivan in 1890s, wrote: "There is nothing very remarkable in the architecture of the mosque; but the floral paintings which adorn the ceiling of a companion and smaller edifice on the north side of the court are of very high merit."
 Luigi Villari, an Italian diplomat and historian, gave a detailed description of the mosque in his 1906 book titled Fire and Sword in the Caucasus.
 He wrote that the "great mosque called the Gok Djami [...] is a good deal more than a mosque; it is a long quadrangle containing several places of worship and a number of cells, schools, and offices of the Moslem religious administration.
 It is not very ancient [...] but it is handsome."
 The Encyclopædia Britannica (1911) described the mosque as the "finest building in the city."
-The minaret of the mosque, standing at 24 m was the tallest structure in 19th century Yerevan.
+The minaret of the mosque, standing at 24 m was the tallest structure in 19th-century Yerevan.